 Note: This error may occur multiple times on your Windows Vista computer.
 Performing the above steps each time may help you resolve the issue.

 Registry and malware problems may cause damage to the system files.
 This is the reason why it is essential that you maintain a healthy registry and a system that is free from malicious programs, such as virus, spyware, and Trojans.
-To scan and clean your registry, you may use a reliable registry cleaner tool, such as RegGenie.
-To maintain a malware free system, you must schedule your anti-malware tools, such as StopZilla and Antivirus Plus to run full system scans on a regular basis.
+To scan and clean your registry, you may use a reliable registry cleaner tool, such as RegServe.
+To maintain a malware free system, you must schedule your anti-malware tools, such as Spyware Cease and STOPzilla Antivirus to run full system scans on a regular basis.